 Prior to consideration being granted for a possible tuition credit, the student must:

 - Speak to the professor to see if it is possible to make up the work missed, even if it means taking an incomplete for the course and completing the work beyond the semester/session.

 - Contact the student's advisor if he or she is unable to complete the required course work to officially drop the course(s) at the current refund percentage.
 The charge will be corrected if necessary when the tuition credit is approved.

-Complete the Goldey-Beacom College Medical and Work-Related Tuition Credit Request form and submit it with the required documentation to the Executive Director of Finance & Human Resources.
+Complete the Goldey-Beacom College Medical and Work-Related Tuition Credit Request form and submit it with the required documentation to the Assistant Director of Finance & Human Resources.
 See part three for the required documentation.

 Medical Tuition Credit - supporting documentation from the doctor and/or hospital that includes the dates for which the student was being treated and a brief explanation for why the student was not able to attend and/or complete the class.

 Work-Related Tuition Credit - supporting documentation from the student's supervisor explaining that the student requested/required the student to change their work hours and list the hours that the student is now required to work.

 The documentation may be mailed to Brittanie Krauss, Goldey-Beacom College, 4701 Limestone Road, Wilmington, DE 19808, or sent by email to email@example.com.

 Students can change to Listener Status during the College's official Drop/Add periods by notifying their Advisor.
 Students will be charged full tuition; a grade of "L" will be assigned.

 Once a student activates the SAM 2016 license in the SAM 2016 License & Certification Program, the activation cannot be reversed and the charge of $75 will apply.
 At that point, there is no refund of the Program charge.